 Before your trip, I also recommend picking up a travel guide book which includes a map of the city.
 This will help make it super easy to find your way around the city.

-My favorite Seoul travel guides for 2018:
+My favorite Seoul travel guides:

 Click the product to shop